HenkKin/Identifiers.AspNetCore/README.md

 The Identifiers.AspNetCore library is an extension on [Identifiers](https://github.com/HenkKin/Identifiers/).

-This library is Cross-platform, supporting `netstandard2.1`.
+This library is supporting `net5.0`.

 ### Installing Identifiers.AspNetCore